soportebteam/trustos/source/trust.md

 #### GET  -   `/trust/{assetId}/merkleroot/history`

-Gets the trust merkle root history stored in the system
+Gets the trust merkle root history stored in the system.

 <u>*Input*</u>
-- `assetid` :  `<string>` Identifier of the asset for which the trust root is stored
+- `assetid` :  `<string>` Identifier of the asset for which the trust root is stored.

 <u>*Output*</u>
 - `trustroot`    :  `<json>`